Obatala female incarnation in the future. Created by Gracie Berry, circa 2019.

 Peace beautiful people!
 My name is Gracie Nicole Berry.
-I was born in west Philadelphia Pennsylvania.
-I was raised by a fire house group of traditional root healers or root doctors depending on where you’re from.
-African Ancestry describes my mitochondrial descendants as a “haplogroup” that originated in Ghana then migrating to Sierra Leone to Haiti to New Orleans to Charlotte North Carolina before settling in Philadelphia.
-My mother’s side not only taught us the essentials of living off the land, but the lifelong lesson of honoring our descended ancestors in all the many ways.
-As a child I was fascinated by the rituals I witnessed.
-I once saw my great gram heal a man from what I now know to be gout.
+I’m West Afrikan born in North Philadelphia Pennsylvania.
+I was raised by a fire house group of traditional “root healers” or “root doctors” depending on where you’re from.
+African Ancestry describes my mitochondrial descendants as a “haplogroup” that originated in Ghana then migrating to Sierra Leone before being stolen to Haiti to Norway South Carolina to Charlotte North Carolina before settling in Philadelphia.
+My mother’s side not only taught us the essentials of living off the land, but the lifelong lesson of honoring our descended ancestors in all the many ways we can while earthside.

-My great gram was known for moving throughout the community using practical and spiritual gifts passed down through many generations.
-She, my gram, and several aunts and uncles could also see and speak to ancestors and foresee things before they happened.
+My great grem was known for moving throughout the community using practical and spiritual gifts passed down through many generations.
+She, my grem, and several aunts and uncles could also see and speak to ancestors and foresee things before they happened.
 They healed so many people in and round our community in miraculous ways.
-And somehow me and my cousins manage to hold dear to both inherited and learned spiritual gifts like that of conjuring, veneration of the departed, using herbs as medicine, and spending time in nature.
+And somehow me and my cousins manage to hold both inherited and learned spiritual gifts like that of conjuring, veneration of the departed, using herbs as medicine, and channeling the elements out in nature.

-It’s empowering to know the spiritual strength I come from-that flows in my DNA.
-One of the main reasons I choose to center my blackness, un-apologetically, before any of the margins.
-You may wonder what centering blackness looks like…well for me, it reminds me of mindfulness meditation for black folks.
+It’s empowering to know the spiritual fortitude I come from-that flows in my DNA-one of the main reasons I choose to center my Blackness, un-apologetically before any of the margins.
+You may wonder what centering Blackness looks like…well for me, it reminds me of mindfulness meditation for Black folks.
 It’s become as natural as breathing.
-In a world where living while black can literally cost us our lives.
+In a world where living while Black can literally cost us our lives.
 Where capitalism, patriarchy, and racial micro-aggression’s plague every facet of our worldly experience with or without our consent.
-Centering myself as a black woman first and foremost helps me to choose what’s best for me always.
+Centering myself as a Black woman first and foremost helps me to choose what’s best for me always.

 If you get down to the exhibit, share your experience and hashtag so I can find you: #girlrillavintage #shadowkeepersandroothealers #shadowkeepersandroothealerstheoriginalogs